vdurante/asp.net_n-layered_web_applications/part1/design_patterns/dependency_injection.md

 }
 {%endace%}

-If, for instance, it is intended to use a mock database for testing purposes, a change in the code of Repository class would be required.
+If, for instance, it is intended to use a mock database for testing purposes, a change in the code of Repository class would be required, since it instantiates the ApplicationDbContext inside its constructor.

 Also, if a new Repository for tables that has Id as a long Type is implemented and the User table schema is changed to use a long as Id, the code inside UserManager also has to be changed to use LongRepository.

 #### The Great Way

+{%ace edit=false, lang='csharp'%}
 public class UserManager
 {
     private IRepository<User> _userRepository;